sandarika/labubananas/README.md

 ## 🌍 Real-World Scalability

-Bunch Up is built with scalability and impact in mind.
+BunchUp is built with scalability and impact in mind.
 While initially designed for demonstration at CornHacks 2025, the platform's architecture can easily expand to support **real-world labor unions** across industries.

 ### Potential Growth Paths: